influxdata/docs-v2/content/influxdb/cloud/organizations/view-orgs.md

 ---
-title: View organization
+title: View organizations
-seotitle: View organization in InfluxDB
+seotitle: View organizations in InfluxDB
 description: Review a list of organizations in InfluxDB using the InfluxDB UI or the influx CLI.
 menu:
   influxdb_cloud: